 Rhode Island Wage Garnishment Laws

-Rhode Island caps wage attachment at the same federal ceiling every state uses, but the part that trips up out-of-state creditors is everything around that cap: a flat exemption on the first fifty dollars of weekly wages, an unusual carve-out that fully shields the pay of people who recently received public assistance, and a post-judgment habit of collecting through a court hearing called the supplementary process rather than a straight payroll attachment.
-This guide walks through what Rhode Island law actually allows, with worked examples and the statutes behind each rule, and explains why none of it matters until you know where the debtor works.
+Rhode Island caps wage attachment at the same federal ceiling every state uses, but the part that trips up out-of-state creditors is everything around that cap.
+Since January 1, 2026 the state bars wage garnishment outright on any judgment built on medical debt.
+It fully shields the pay of people who recently came off public assistance for a year afterward.
+And it collects post-judgment through a court proceeding called the supplementary process at least as often as through a straight payroll attachment.
+This guide walks through what Rhode Island law actually allows, with worked examples and the statutes behind each rule, including how Rhode Island’s marital property rules shape what a creditor can reach from a married debtor’s earnings, and explains why none of it matters until you know where the debtor works.

 The Short Version

-In Rhode Island, a creditor with a money judgment can reach a debtor’s wages, but only the lesser of twenty-five percent of disposable earnings or the amount that exceeds thirty times the federal minimum wage each week, the same limit set by federal law.
-On top of that ceiling, Rhode Island layers its own protections: the first fifty dollars of a debtor’s weekly wages are flatly exempt, the entire pay of someone who has received public relief is shielded for a full year after that aid ends, and child support orders jump ahead of ordinary creditors.
-Many Rhode Island creditors skip a direct payroll attachment altogether and use the supplementary process, a court hearing where the debtor testifies about income under oath and the judge sets a payment order.
+The first question in Rhode Island is no longer “how much” but “what was this claim about”.
+Since January 1, 2026, R.I.
+Gen. Laws section 10-5-8(a) provides that no garnishment of salary or wages shall issue on a judgment where the plaintiff’s claim was based on medical debt, and section 10-5-7(a)(2) bars attaching that debtor’s principal residence, with a violation declared to be slander of title.
+On every other kind of debt, a creditor with a money judgment can reach the lesser of twenty-five percent of disposable earnings or the amount that exceeds thirty times the federal minimum wage each week, the limit set by federal law; Rhode Island legislates no percentage of its own.
+Layered on that are the state’s own exemptions in section 9-26-4, of which the strongest by far shields the entire wages of someone who has been the object of public relief for a full year after that aid ends.
+Many Rhode Island creditors also skip a direct payroll attachment and use the supplementary process, where a citation now orders the debtor to contact the creditor’s attorney within twenty-five days to set up a payment agreement.
 Every one of these tools starts at the same place: you have to know the debtor’s current employer and where their non-exempt assets sit.
 We are a public-records research firm that locates that employer and those assets, lawfully and usually within 24 hours.

 Watch: How Rhode Island Garnishment Works